SkylineCommunications/dataminer-docs/dataminer-overview/FAQ/FAQ_Clustered_DMAs.md

 # What are the benefits of using clustered DataMiner Agents as opposed to separate ones?

-Non-clustered systems are like having one system, or two or more separate systems.
-When you cluster several DataMiner Agents into one DataMiner System, there are several benefits.
+When you have a non-clustered system, that means you have one or more separate DataMiner Agents.
+If you instead cluster several DataMiner Agents together into one DataMiner System, this brings multiple benefits.

 - Every piece of functionality can be visualized as one.
 One system can, for example, present you with a dashboard that combines data collected from multiple DataMiner Agents.